Cultural policy of the United States: Arts policy

 Cultural projects made up 4.5% of the U.S. GDP in 2020, and Americans that work in the arts are significantly more vulnerable to unemployment than in other fields.
 The National Endowment for the Arts (NEA) is an independent agency of the federal government that funds the arts, and it is the largest funder of arts in the United States.
 It provides grants to nonprofit organizations, public arts agencies, universities, tribal communities, and individuals.
 It also facilitates research of the arts and the application of art in other fields.
 In 2022, $180 million was appropriated for the NEA.

 The Copyright Act of 1831 extended copyright protections to musical compositions.
 The Federal Music Project was created as part of the Works Progress Administration during the Great Depression to support musicians by paying them to write music, provide music instruction, and participate in public performances.
-The Sound Recording Act of 1971 extended copyright protections to digital recordings of music.
+The Sound Recording Act of 1971 extended copyright protections to sound recordings.
 The Music Modernization Act of 2018 amended copyright law to address issues regarding digital music.